Guide to the Kansas Preservation Act

 Question: Is there any appeal from a local governing body's determination of "no feasible alternative?"

 Answer: Yes.
 Anyone aggrieved by such a decision may appeal it to the district court having jurisdiction in the county where the affected historic property is located.

 Question: What happens if a state agency or local governing body decides to ignore the requirements?

 Answer: Enforcement can be sought in the district court having jurisdiction where the violation occurred or is threatened.
 Those having standing to bring action in court include the state, all political subdivisions having the capacity to sue or be sued, the Kansas State Historical Society, and city and county historical societies which have been organized for two years, have elected officers and have received compensation, funds, or reimbursements from a city or county.

 Question: What are the penalties for carrying out projects without first obtaining the required review?

-Answer: A 1988 amendment to the state preservation law provides that fines up to $25,000 and other relief may be sought in district court by the attorney general against persons or entities who implement projects that encroach upon, damage, or destroy historic properties before seeking and obtaining required building or demolition permits.
+Answer: A 1988 amendment to the state preservation law provides that fines up to $25,000 and other relief may be sought in district court by the attorney general against persons or entities who implement projects that "damage or destroy" historic properties before seeking and obtaining required building or demolition permits.
 Thus, persons or entities cannot with impunity neglect to obtain a city building or demolition permit in order to avoid review by the SHPO.